DFE-Digital/education-benchmarking-and-insights/documentation/developers/2_Branching-Policy.md

-# Branching policy
+# Branching Policy

-This document is designed to outline the current approach to branching.
+This section is designed to outline the current approach to branching.

 ## Trunk based development